-The internal clock tempo INT TEMPO can

-be set from 30 to 300 beats per minute (bpm).
+The internal clock tempo INT TEMPO can be set from 30 to 300 beats per minute (bpm).

-CLK OUT sets the options for output clock (only when in internal clock mode).
-Choose OFF to not send MIDI clock, MIDI to send MIDI clock on the MIDI out port, USB to send MIDI clock on the USB port and MIDI + USB to send MIDI clock on both the MIDI out port and USB.
+when in internal clock mode).
+Choose OFF to not send MIDI clock, MIDI to send MIDI clock on the MIDI out port, USB to send MIDI clock on the USB port and MIDI+USB to send MIDI clock clock on both the MIDI out port and USB.

-18.3 MIDI channels
+18.4 MIDI channels

 The response to incoming MIDI data can be defined for each patch (which is saved with the patch) and in addition as a global setting.
-MODE sets whether MOTRS-6 responds to MIDI data according to the current patch setting or according to the global setting.
-When PATCH is set the editing is for the current patch and when GLOBAL is set the editing is for the global setting.
+MODE sets whether NOTAS-6 responds to MIDI data according to the current patch setting or according to the global setting.
+When FATCH is set the editing is for the current patch and when GLOBAL is set the editing is for the global setting.

 CHANNEL sets the MIDI channel to receive from.

-ANY means data on any MIDI channel will be accepted otherwise set from 1 to 16 to only respond to MIDI data on that channel.
-LOH NOTE sets the lowest MIDI note to process (lower ones are ignored).
+means data on any MIDI channel will be accepted otherwise set from 1 to 16 to only respond to MIDI data on that channel.
+LOW NOTE sets the lowest MIDI note to process (lower ones are ignored).
 HIGH NOTE sets the highest MIDI note to process (higher ones are ignored).
 The range is from C-2 (MIDI note 0) to G8 (MIDI note 127), middle C (MIDI note number 60) is C3.

-18.4 Modulators
+18.5 Modulators